Skip to content

 Lawyers and Clients

 Attorneys owe a strict fiduciary duty to their clients.
 This encompasses maintaining confidentiality (attorney-client privilege), acting with loyalty, providing competent representation, and avoiding conflicts of interest.
-This relationship is governed by detailed ethical rules and professional conduct standards.
+Detailed ethical rules and governs this relationship professional conduct standards.

 Financial Advisors and Clients